qgroom/specimen-image-index/README.md

 preston history --remote https://linker.bio
 ```

 or find any other biodiversity data snapshot available (see https://github.com/bio-guoda/preston#data-publications for inspiration).
-For instance, you can download the archive.zip from https://github.com/bio-guoda/preston#data-publications instead.

 In our case, the last 2 lines of ```preston history --remote https://linker.bio``` produced: